swestenhoff/BioXFEL_Tutorial/README.md

 All the relevant files are in the BioXFEL_directories

-Tutorial 2: Refine a better structure
+Step 2: Refine a better structure

 Files and folders required:
 CBD_phenix.params        #parameter file for the refinement /dark/                   #dark structure related files